 Assuming the Company obtains Food and Drug Administration ("FDA") approval for one or more of its product candidates, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
 The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and development of additional product candidates.
-As a result, the Company expects to continue to increasing.
+As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.